Jsmoreira02/KoopaShell/README.md

 ## About:

-Koopa Shell is an advanced tool developed in Rust, designed to streamline and enhance reverse shell handling.
-As a Multiple Reverse TCP Shell Handler and Stage 0/1 C2 Framework, it elevates shell interactions by generating obfuscated PowerShell payload, ensuring both stealth and efficiency.
+Koopa Shell is an advanced tool developed in Rust, designed as a Multiple Reverse TCP Shell Handler and Stage 0/1 C2 Framework, it elevates shell interactions by generating obfuscated PowerShell payload, ensuring both stealth and efficiency.
 Koopa Shell supports seamless connections across Linux and Windows environments, making it a versatile for working in diverse infrastructures.

 - Support for multiple reverse TCP connections.
 - Make quick and easy transitions between all your reverse shell connections